Duy-Phuong/development-cheatsheet/springboot-cheatsheet.md

 junit-jupiter-engine alse includes junit-jupiter-api OR you can use junit-jupiter

+In a typical Spring Boot project, you don't need to explicitly configure the `maven-surefire-plugin` for running tests.
+Spring Boot already includes a default configuration for running tests.

 ### @SpringBootTest

 With Junit 5, we do not need `@RunWith(SpringRunner.class)` anymore.
 Spring tests are executed with `@ExtendWith(SpringExtension.class)` and `@SpringBootTest` and the other `@…Test` annotations are already annotated with it.

 Add [application.properties](http://application.properties/) in resources folder to test with Spring